-“As it gets colder and drier, beard oil becomes more necessary.
-Apply it daily to a damp beard after your shower while the skin is still relaxed from the warm water.”
-You can find out picks for best beard oils here.
-Or check out Beardbrand’s many great options.
+…on your beard, that is.
+Depending on where you live, as the weather gets colder and drier, beard oil becomes a necessity.
+Apply it daily to a damp beard after your shower, while the skin is still relaxed from the warm water.
+You can explore our picks for best beard oils, but we also like this offering:

 Lots of guys swear by using coconut oil to condition their beards.
 We like this mix, where Fresh Heritage adds argan, jojoba, and olive oils, to make thin and patchy spots fuller, coarse hair soft and manageable while rendering your beard irresistible to touch.

 Trim split ends.
 We recommend using scissors to prevent dramatic trimming accidents.
 It may take a little longer, but allows for more precision than an electric trimmer.

 While we heard that one Adirondack Trail hiker used the scissors on his miniature Victorinox Swiss Army knife for six months of beard trims and haircuts, we prefer something a little more specialized for daily beard maintenance.
 These nicely weighted, ergonomically shaped blades provide excellent control, while the Japanese steel material provides hardness to maintain a sharp edge.
 They’re technically TSA-approved but check first, since regulations change frequently.
 The gold accents make them a proud addition to your bathroom countertop or medicine cabinet.

 Rule No. 4: Tame Your ‘Stache